 - Every unit - Every unit's HVAC equipment and duct systems at rough-in for sizing compliance (based on load calculation), Energy Code compliance, and installation design recommendations.
 A minimum of one connection in each system must be visually inspected for proper mastic sealing details. - Plans, Construction Specification Sheet, and Building report represent home as constructed. - While in the field, create a Multifamily HVAC Inspection Initial inspection record for the building and or building section inspected.
-The building and units inspected must be identified in the "General Information" section at the top of the inspection record and a new inspection record should be created for all subsequent building section until all units have passed inspection. - o Items identified by the Multifamily Developer on the EarthCraft Multifamily Worksheet are in program compliance (some items may require additional documentation to be provided by the Multifamily Developer at the Inspection). - The Erosion and Sediment Control as well as the Building Durability inspection records must also be completed prior to final inspections. - Selected units - A minimum of 10% of total units to include one of each unit type per section/floor shall be tested.
-Minor variations in unit layout or square footage will not be considered as additional unit types. - Total leakage duct pressure tests on a portion of systems.
-Quantify total duct loss, identify leaks and note any possible "weak points" in the sampled systems. - Review the identified issues with the General Contractor and HVAC subcontractor on site.
+The building and units inspected must be identified in the "General Information" section at the top of the inspection record and a new inspection record should be created for all subsequent building section until all units have passed inspection. - Items identified by the Multifamily Developer on the EarthCraft Multifamily Worksheet are in program compliance (some items may require additional documentation to be provided by the Multifamily Developer at the Inspection). - The Erosion and Sediment Control as well as the Building Durability inspection records must also be completed prior to final inspections.